Atypical Genitalia (Differences of Sex Development)

 At Fertilization

-When the egg from the mother meets the sperm from the father, the child’s chromosomal makeup is determined.
-The mother typically gives an X chromosome and the father either an X or Y chromosome.
-Usually, an XX individual is a girl and an XY is a boy.
+When an egg and sperm meet, the child’s chromosomal makeup is determined.
+One parent typically gives an X chromosome and the other either an X or Y chromosome.
+Usually, an XX individual is a female and an XY individual is a male.
 Sometimes, however, a child gets an extra chromosome from a parent or a chromosome is absent, resulting in XXY, XO or XYY.
 These differences lead to a DSD.

 In Early Fetal Development

-When a fetus is just forming in the mother’s uterus, an organ is present that we call the gonad.
-It is identical in girls and boys until midway through the second month of pregnancy.
-At that time, certain signals direct the gonad to develop into an ovary or a testicle.
-Any abnormality in these signals can lead to an abnormal gonad.
+When a fetus is just forming during the pregnancy, an organ is present that we call the gonad.
+It is identical in females and males until midway through the second month of pregnancy.
+At that time, certain signals inside the fetus direct the gonad to develop into an ovary or a testicle.
+Any change in these signals can lead to a gonad that doesn’t develop in the typical way.
 For example, it may contain both ovarian and testicular tissue or may not produce hormones properly.

 In Later Fetal Development

-Further development leads to a child having organs — typically, a uterus, fallopian tubes, clitoris and labia in a girl or the seminal vesicles, penis and scrotum in a boy.
+Further development leads to a child having organs — typically, a uterus, fallopian tubes, clitoris and labia for females or the seminal vesicles, penis and scrotum for males.
 At first, every fetus has the potential to develop either set of organs on the inside or outside.
 After the gonad becomes an ovary or a testicle, it makes hormones that help the body determine which type of structures to develop on the inside and outside.
-Variations in this development can lead to a range of abnormalities.
+Variations in this development can lead to a range of differences.
 For example:

 - A structure that may look like a small penis or a large clitoris